sabihdordab/simple-toolbox/README.md

 The idea of using pagination gotten from the Network project.
 This project is totally different from my previous CS50 projects, although.
 Also tried to use javascript more than before, Ex: All calculations of the stopwatch are with javascript.
-About forms.py in the account application : I used forms in a way that connected to the User model.
+About register form (forms.py in the account application) : I used forms in a way that connected to the User model so don't have to create a new User object in views.
 Techniques like Flexbox are used and tried to have a responsive project to the different screen sizes.

 # File structure description and summary